leaningtech/labs/src/content/docs/cheerp/00-installation/10-source/01-linux.md

 ## Build latest version

-This allows to benefit from the latest develpments and bug fixes, but we reserve the possibility of forward-incompatible changes.
+This allows to benefit from the latest developments and bug fixes, but we reserve the possibility of forward-incompatible changes.

 ### Get the sources, latest version